History of rice cultivation: Philippines

-The Banaue Rice Terraces (Hagdan-hagdang Palayan ng Banawe) are 2,000-year-old terraces that were carved into the mountains of Ifugao in the Philippines by the ancestors of the Igorot people.
+The Banaue Rice Terraces (Hagdan-hagdang Palayan ng Banawe) are terraces that were carved into the mountains of Ifugao in the Philippines by the ancestors of the Igorot people.
 The Rice Terraces are commonly referred to as the "Eighth Wonder of the World".
 It is commonly thought that the terraces were built with minimal equipment, largely by hand.
 The terraces are located approximately 1,500 meters (5,000 ft) above sea level.
 They are fed by an ancient irrigation system from the rainforests above the terraces.
 It is said that if the steps were put end to end, it would encircle half the globe.
 The terraces are found in the province of Ifugao and the Ifugao people have been its caretakers.
 Ifugao culture revolves around rice and the culture displays an elaborate array of celebrations linked with agricultural rites from rice cultivation to rice consumption.
 The harvest season generally calls for thanksgiving feasts, while the concluding harvest rites called tango or tungul (a day of rest) entails a strict taboo on any agricultural work.
 Partaking of the bayah (rice beer), rice cakes, and betel nut constitutes an indelible practice during the festivities.

 The Ifugao people practice traditional farming spending most of their labor at their terraces and forest lands while occasionally tending to root crop cultivation.
 The Ifugaos have also been known to culture edible shells, fruit trees, and other vegetables which have been exhibited among Ifugaos for generations.
 The building of the rice terraces consists of blanketing walls with stones and earth which are designed to draw water from a main irrigation canal above the terrace clusters.
 Indigenous rice terracing technologies have been identified with the Ifugao's rice terraces such as their knowledge of water irrigation, stonework, earthwork and terrace maintenance.
 As their source of life and art, the rice terraces have sustained and shaped the lives of the community members.